Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations: Numerical Example

 \section{Numerical Example}

 To illustrate cases where the \emph{ex post} conditions described in Theorem~\ref{thm:exact} and Corollary~\ref{cor:cycles} hold, several MATPOWER test cases were solved using conic relaxations.
 The MATPOWER format and test cases are described in~\cite{Matpower}.
 Every test case presented was run using the $\texttt{OPF-SDR}$, $\texttt{OPF-SOCR}$, $\texttt{OPF-TCR}$, and $\texttt{OPF-STCR}$ and compared to the optimal solution given by MATPOWER's integrated solver.
 The resolution of the relaxed OPF was achieved using the MOSEK solver \cite{mosek}.
-The tolerance used to determine the rank of a matrix is $\epsilon_1=10^{-6}$ which was used to determine the exactness of the \texttt{OPF-SDR} relaxation.
-The tolerances used to determine satisfaction of conditions \eqref{tightness} and \eqref{cycles} are $\epsilon_2=10^{-4}$ and $\epsilon_3=10^{-3}$ respectively.
-Obtaining a rank-$1$ matrix under this tolerance was used to determine exactness of the \texttt{OPF-SDR} relaxations.
-Satisfaction of~\eqref{tightness} and~\eqref{cycles} is used to determine of the exactness of the \texttt{OPF-SOCR}, \texttt{OPF-TCR}, and \texttt{OPF-STCR} relaxations.
-The results of these numerical tests are presented in Tables~\ref{tab:Exact} and~\ref{tab:Looseness}.
+The tolerance utilized to determine the rank of a matrix is $\epsilon_1=10^{-6}$ which was used to determine the exactness of the \texttt{OPF-SDR} relaxation.
+The tolerances used to determine satisfaction of Corollary~\ref{cor:cycles}'s conditions (i) and (ii) are $\epsilon_2=10^{-4}$ and $\epsilon_3=10^{-3}$, respectively.
+Obtaining a rank-$1$ matrix under this tolerance was used to determine exactness of the \texttt{OPF-SDR} relaxation.
+Satisfaction of Corollary~\ref{cor:cycles}'s conditions (i) and (ii) is used to determine of the exactness of the \texttt{OPF-SOCR}, \texttt{OPF-TCR}, and \texttt{OPF-STCR} relaxations.
+The numerical results are presented in Table~\ref{tab:both_tables}.

-We remark that the optimality gap for the $\texttt{OPF-SOCR}$ is very small for many cases but the requirement of the existence of a rank-$1$ completion is almost never met.
+We remark that the optimality gap for the $\texttt{OPF-SOCR}$ is very small for many cases but the requirement of the existence of a rank-$1$ completion is rarely met.
 This suggests that the $\texttt{OPF-SOCR}$ is a good relaxation if rarely exact.
-Even if the $\texttt{OPF-TCR}$ takes approximately the same resolution time as $\texttt{OPF-SOCR}$~\cite{bingane2018tight}, it produces many solutions that respect the \emph{ex post} condition.
-This is further justification for a larger adoption of such approaches in future OPF implementations.
+Even if the $\texttt{OPF-TCR}$ takes approximately the same resolution time as $\texttt{OPF-SOCR}$~\cite{bingane2018tight}, it produces many solutions that respect the \emph{ex post} conditions.
+This is further justification for the adoption of such approaches in future OPF implementations.